 Failure to complete the required periodic ethics training shall be considered a violation of a membership duty.

-Every Board and Association is required to provide access to necessary ethics training programs either locally, in conjunction with other Boards and Associations, or through other providers the Association partners with methods (including, but not limited to, home study, correspondence courses, or Internet-based instruction).
+Every Board and Association is required to provide access to necessary ethics training programs either locally, in conjunction with other Boards and Associations, or through other providers the Association partners with.
 Any training offered pursuant to this requirement must meet the learning objectives and minimum criteria established by the National Association of REALTORS® from time to time.
 (Revised 11/19)

 49. Professional Standards Administration Training

 Enforcement of the Code of Ethics is a privilege and responsibility of each Board and Association as established in Article IV of the Bylaws of the National Association of REALTORS®.
 Every Board and Association must designate a person or entity responsible for administration of professional standards processes.
 Persons primarily responsible for administration of professional standards processes must successfully complete training every four (4) years on professional standards administration meeting the learning objectives and minimum criteria established by the National Association of REALTORS® from time to time.
 (Revised 11/14)

 50. Separate Subcommittees for Ethics, Arbitration, and Mediation

 Boards and Associations can meet their professional standards enforcement responsibility through separate committees and subcommittees specifically delegated responsibility for arbitration, mediation, and conduct hearings to resolve ethics complaints and alleged violations of other membership duties, and to conduct ombudsman programs.
 (Revised 05/15)

 Mediators used by Boards and Associations to resolve contractual disputes and noncontractual disputes defined in Standard of Practice 17-4 may be REALTORS®, Board/ Association staff, or others whose services a Board/Association chooses to utilize.
 (Adopted 11/99)